-There's plenty to look into when you're shopping for the best work mouse for your needs, but we suggest you start by looking at ergonomics first.
-Even minor differences in the size, shape, and design of your mouse can help you work more comfortably for longer.
-Second, consider the kind of work you'll be doing and determine what features you may need to improve your workflow.
-If you work with documents and spreadsheets, you'll need a high-quality scroll wheel.
-If you're a programmer or design professional, it's helpful to have a good number of easy-to-reach, programmable buttons for macros.
+There's plenty to look into when shopping for the best work mouse for your needs, but we suggest you start by looking at ergonomics first.
+Even minor differences in your mouse's size, shape, and design can help you work more comfortably for longer.
+Second, consider the work you'll be doing and determine what features you may need to improve your workflow.
+You'll need a high-quality scroll wheel if you work with documents and spreadsheets.
+If you're a programmer or design professional, having many easy-to-reach, programmable buttons for macros is helpful.
 Some other elements you'll want to keep in mind are whether you need wireless capabilities, multi-device pairing, or if you have a preference for how you recharge your mouse.
-Also, you may want a more compact and portable model if you're planning on using your mouse on the go.
+Also, you may want a more compact and portable model if you plan to use your mouse on the go.

 If you're looking for the best mouse for office use on a budget, we recommend the Logitech M720 Triathlon.
 It offers many of the same features as our top pick, the Logitech MX Master 3S, but it doesn't have the same premium-quality feel.
 It has a right-handed, ergonomic shape with a small thumb rest, a gesture button, and three side buttons, the third of which switches between paired devices by default.
 It has a rubberized coating for added grip and is well-suited for a range of hand sizes.
 It connects wirelessly with its USB receiver or via Bluetooth, and you can pair it with up to three devices simultaneously.
 It uses a single AA battery for power and has an advertised battery life of up to 24 months.
 The scroll wheel also has a free-scrolling mode and left and right tilt inputs.

 Unfortunately, it has a stiff rubber cable and tiny mouse feet that don't glide nearly as smoothly as our other recommendations.
 Besides that, it's small, but its shape is well-suited for using a palm grip if you have small or medium-sized hands.
-A fingertip grip works great for larger hands, but it may not be very comfortable if you're planning on using this mouse for a full eight-hour work shift.
+A fingertip grip works great for larger hands, but using this mouse for a full eight-hour work shift may be uncomfortable.

-If you're looking for a work mouse that you can use on trains, between meetings, or just at different desks, we recommend the Razer Pro Click Mini.
-It's a portable option thanks to its compact, symmetrical shape, making it easy to slip into laptop bags or even your pocket.
-It feels very sturdy, and its scroll wheel has both left and right inputs and a free-scrolling mode.
+If you're looking for a work mouse to use while browsing your laptop on a train or between meetings, we recommend the Razer Pro Click Mini.
+Thanks to its compact, symmetrical shape, it's a portable option, making it easy to slip into laptop bags or even your pocket.
+It feels sturdy, and its scroll wheel has both left and right inputs and a free-scrolling mode.
 You can connect it wirelessly with a USB receiver or via Bluetooth and pair it with up to four devices simultaneously.
-It also has a lengthy advertised battery life of up to 465 hours when using two AA batteries.
-This mouse also has surprisingly good sensor performance and click latency compared to other options, so it can do double duty as a compact gaming mouse when you finish working.
+It can also run for up to 465 hours when using two AA batteries, so you won't have to swap those out very often.
+This mouse also has surprisingly good sensor performance and click latency compared to other options, so it can pull double duty as a compact gaming mouse after work.

 May 02, 2023: We've gone through this article and confirmed the availability and pricing of all our picks.
 We haven't made any changes to our lineup with this update as all our picks continue to represent the best choices for their categories.